Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 So you only have to replace the former functions by this new ones.
 Don't forget to have a look at your contact form *additional settings* tab, where there's usually some code to clear the fields on submit.

 == Changelog ==

+= 4.0.1 =
+* Added a fix for Conditional Fields plugin to be compatible again

 = 4.0 =
 * Technical refactoring